zulzayn/zulzayn/README.md

 <br>

-👀 I’m Laravel Enthusiast
+👀 I’m Laravel Enthusiast and Cloud Tech for almost a decade

-👀 I`m also actively learning .Net Core + Angular
+👀 I`m actively learning .Net Core + Angular currently

 <br>

-🌱 Im interested in Web Application, Web API and Hybrid Mobile development.
+🌱 My core is in developing Web Apps, Web API and Hybrid Mobile Apps.
+🌱 Im also crazily into Cloud Computing.

 💞️ I’m looking to collaborate on any project